JimMcL/YetAnotherTracker/README.md

 option `--threshold-method <method>`.
 Adaptive mean thresholding varies the threshold based on a region of pixels (OpenCV function adaptiveThreshold).
-You can vary the results of adaptive thresholding by specifying a constant `C` (option `-C n` or `--threshold-C n`) which is subtracted from the calculated threshold, and the block size to be used (option `-B n` or `--threshold-blocksize n`).
+You can vary the results of adaptive thresholding by specifying a constant `C` (option `-C n` or `--threshold-C n`) which is subtracted from the calculated threshold, and the block size to be used (option `-B n` or `--threshold-blocksize n`, default block size is 5).
 Other threshold methods are `GLOBAL` which simply applies a global threshold intensity value (specified by the option `--threshold n`), and `OTSU` which attempts to calculate a suitable threshold value.
+Specify `--threshold-invert` to treat dark areas as foreground and light areas as background.

 The options `--display-background` and `--display-subtraction` can be specified to display the results of background construction and background subtraction respectively.